Marcos-A/teaching-stats/README.md

 # School Evaluation Form
-Form about high school's services, counseling and enrolled subjects to be asnwered by the students.
+Form about high school's services, counseling and enrolled subjects to be answered by the students.
 Students log in through their Google account.
 Responses are recorded in a PostgreSQL database.
 The application prevents responses from unauthorized students and duplicated submissions.
+Only the student's enrolled subjects are presented for its evaluation.

 There're different requirements and setup instructions depending on your running setup: